jcr0916-hue/federatedrepublic/docs/WORLD-TIMELINE.md

 Sollis's dispatch) run on their own internal clock and publish out of date-sequence relative to the main thread.
 Always check `worldDate` in addition to `worldSeq` before assuming recency.

+## ON CONVERGENCE — don't artificially space things out (John, 260907)

+Multiple threads landing in the same world-time window is not a problem to manage away — it's how the actual world works, and Torenthia doesn't need to be denied that kind of density.
+The instinct to spread things out for tidiness is a bias to resist, not a default to follow.

+**Concretely, right now:** Day 8 (Month 12) is the one fixed anchor.
+Everything Korda-adjacent — the JMC concluding, the Convention triggering, Orin's seating, Sandris's platform going from hypothetical to live, a possible Thoss forcing-moment, the eventual SC suit — could plausibly land inside the same few weeks, because none of them have independent deadlines holding them apart.
+Argent Ridge and the Lake Varda petition are genuinely uncoupled from that window (no deadline at all) — which means real editorial choice over whether they join the pile-up or stay quiet, not an obligation either way.

+**What this doesn't mean:** publish everything the moment it's ready with no thought to order.
+The actual safeguard against convergence becoming unreadable is what's already built — the storytelling rule (local stakes carry each piece, no piece is required to explain the whole web), the character reference (name collisions are most likely exactly when pressure is highest), and this file itself (know what's converging before writing blind into it).
+Those tools exist so density doesn't require sacrificing clarity.
+Use them; don't use the fear of clutter as a reason to hold threads apart that would naturally collide.

 ## LIVE THREAD STATUS BOARD

 *Curated, not auto-generated — verify against the full index before trusting a "last touched"